How YOU can Cut the Cost of quality Percussion mallets down to just a few dollars.

 Over the next few years I gained a lot of experience creating mallets.

-Pretty soon I had the biggest and fanciest range of cool mallets in town
+Pretty soon I had the biggest and fanciest range of cool mallets I could imagine!

-I had a MUCH bigger range than you could even buy in the shops!
+I had a MUCH bigger range than the shops even sold at that time!

-You see, now that I could create a whole set of four mallets for well under 10 bucks, there was no real limits for me.
-If I wanted a slightly different sound or feel in my mallets for a certain piece - I simply made a special set of mallets to suit.
+You see, now that I could create a whole set of four mallets for well under 10 bucks, my mallet choice was way, way less limited by cost.
+If I wanted a slightly different sound or feel in my mallets for a certain piece - I simply made a special set of mallets to suit - and didn't really even THINK about the price.

 Many of these mallets (although certainly not all) I still have today.
 Have a look at my current collection - most of these were made by me, and could just as easily be made by YOU.

 Many of these mallets you couldn't even buy in a shop if you wanted to - they are custom designed.
-Even if you could though, a rough estimate of the shop value of this collection is about $1520.
-They cost me roughly $190 to make.
+Even if you could though, it would cost you SIGNIFICANTLY more than the approximately $244 they cost me to make!

-Here's how YOU can also save mega-bucks by creating your own unique & professional mallets for tuned percussion Without a painful learning curve.
+Here's how YOU can also save heaps, by creating your own unique & professional mallets for tuned percussion Without a painful learning curve.

-Now YOU can profit from all my research, experience and experimentation by making your own collection of mallets.
-With this new Guide to making percussion mallets, you will instantly have all the information you need to create any type of mallet using inexpensive everyday materials.
+Now YOU can benefit from all my research, experience and experimentation by making your own collection of mallets.
+With this new Guide to making percussion mallets, you will have all the information you need to create ALL the standard types of mallet (and some not so standard also!) using inexpensive everyday materials.

 You'll be able to replace broken or split handles on any mallet without destroying the head, and you'll discover the very best way to prevent handles from breaking again.

-When you own this mallet making guide, your windings will be tougher so they won't fray, and you'll soon have a wide variety of special purpose mallets and multi-tone mallets to perfectly suit any instrument, and any situation.
+Once you read this mallet making guide, you'll make tougher windings that resist fraying, and you'll soon have have access to a wide variety of special purpose mallets and multi-tone mallets to perfectly suit any instrument, and any situation.

-Your guide to making mallets can save you hundreds of dollars and you'll recoup the cost in just one pair of mallets!
+Your guide to making mallets keeps saving you dollars with every pair you make, and you'll recoup the cost in just one pair of mallets!

 Here's just some of the stuff you'll find in your mallet making guide.